softwareconstruction240/autograder/docs/CONTRIBUTING.md

   - Potential bugs or edge cases
   - Documentation completeness
 - Checkout the branch on your local machine and do some manual testing
+  - Specifically verify new/changed systems work.
+Try breaking it.
-  - Manually check systems that changed
+  - Generally check other systems still work and haven't been broken
+    - (Student submissions on test student is most important)
 - Be constructive and kind in your feedback.
 We're all learning here
 - If changes are needed:
   - Be specific about what needs to change